tonyelhabr/tweets/README.md

 ![](img/BarstoolBigCat-PFTCommenter-sentdiffs.png)

-For comparison's sake, here is what the same plot looks like for my brother and myself.
+For comparison's sake, here is what the same plot looks like for me and my brother.

 ![](img/TonyElHabr-elhabro-sentdiffs.png)